Makeup

 Best CC Creams: IT Cosmetics Your Skin But Better CC Cream SPF 50

-This lovely CC cream perfects the skin gently, with coverage on the lighter side of things.
-It’ll work well with most skin types, since it offers a very balanced satin finish to the skin.
+This lovely CC cream perfects the skin gently, with coverage on the medium side of things and a dewy, healthy glow finish.
+It’ll work well with most skin types, but is specially targeted for dry and combination skin types.
 It’s hard to find negative reviews, because it simply works so well as a makeup product.
 Throughout the day it keeps the skin hydrated, with some gentle moisturizing ingredients.
-You can choose one of the four colors it comes in at Amazon.
+You can choose one of the 20 colors it comes in at Sephora.

 4. Clinique Moisture Surge CC Cream Broad Spectrum SPF 30